autocrypt/protected-headers/draft-protected-headers.in.md

 A reasonable sequential algorithm for composing a message *with* protected headers takes two more parameters in addition to `origbody`, `origheaders`, and `crypto`:

 - `obscures`: a table of headers to be obscured during encryption, mapping header names to their obscuring values.
-  For example, this document recomends only obscuring the subject, so that would be represented by the single-entry table `obscures = {'Subject': '...'}`.
+  For example, this document recommends only obscuring the subject, so that would be represented by the single-entry table `obscures = {'Subject': '...'}`.
   If header `Foo` is to be deleted entirely, `obscures['Foo']` should be set to the special value `null`.
 - `legacy`: a boolean value, indicating whether any recipient of the message is believed to have a legacy client (that is, a MUA that does not understand protected headers).